 BEFORE YOU SOLICIT DONATIONS FROM ANYONE, YOU MUST GET APPROVAL FOR YOUR FUNDRAISER BY THE STUDENT INVOLVEMENT & LEADERSHIP (SIL) OFFICE.
 Submit a Fundraising Approval Form here.

-Bring your completed Fundraiser Approval Form to the SIL office (lower UC level) or Clubs & Orgs Office (UC 135) to get signature approval by an SIL staff member.
 The SIL staff will review the form, once submitted and clarify details on the proper way to fundraise as a club or on-campus organization and makes sure you abide by state rules on donation solicitation, raffling, product sales, and other potential fundraising issues.